Paczesiowa/hsenv/README.md

 Fetching and downloading a remote version of GHC
 ------------------------------------------------

 Recent versions of hsenv include the possibility to automatically download and install a GHC version directly from the GHC main repository.
-To do that, as regards the example above, all you need to do is to pass the desired version of GHC you want to install:
+To do that, all you need to do is to pass the desired version of GHC you want to install:

 ```
 > hsenv --ghc=7.4.1